ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.eventlist/README.md

 The events could be generated only in alarm mode.
 The alarm mode could be controlled by variable `eventlist.X.alarm`.

-Additionally the messages to messengers could be sent only if alarm mode is ON.
+Additionally, the messages to messengers could be sent only if alarm mode is ON.

 Use case:
 - E.g. door sensor can send the messages only if nobody is home.
-Elsewise the events about door opening will be only collected in the event list.
+Else the events about door opening will be only collected in the event list.

 ## Possible presentations

 ### In Admin as tab
-You can enable the event list as a tab in admin.
+You can enable the event list as a tab in the admin.

 ### Web
-Event list could be shown under `http://<IP>:8082/eventlist/index.html`
+Event list could be shown under `http://<IP>:8082/eventlist/index.html`. (for instances > 0: `http://<IP>:8082/eventlist/index.html?X`, where X is the instance number)

 ### Vis Widget
 Event list can be displayed as vis widget.